threedworld-mit/tdw/Documentation/lessons/setup/install.md

 c.communicate({"$type": "terminate"})
 ```

 **Result:** The terminal window will print messages about downloading a build.
-Then, it will launch a windowed application, print `Everything is OK!`, kill the windowed application process, and exit.
+Then, it will launch a windowed application, print `Hello world!`, kill the windowed application process, and exit.

 ## Install TDW on a remote Linux server